WHAT IS EMDR?

 HOW LONG DOES EMDR TAKE?

-A typical EMDR session lasts from 60 to 90 minutes.
+A typical EMDR session lasts 90 minutes.
 The type of problem, life circumstances, and the amount of previous trauma will determine how many treatment sessions are necessary.
 EMDR may be used within a standard "talking" therapy, as an adjunctive therapy with a separate therapist, or as a treatment all by itself.